Abstract Class and Abstract Methods in C#

 }

-But without writing the method body, if we end the method with a semicolon as follows, then it is called an Abstract Method.
+But without writing the method body, if we end the method with a semicolon as follows, it is called an Abstract Method.

 public void Add(int num1, int num2);